darkpgx/terminal_chatroom/README.md

     - In chat mode, type "/list" to see all the users that are currently in the roomname.
     - In chat mode, type your message and hit enter or return to send it to all other users currently in the room.

-  5. Chat with fellow programmers and friends using terminal and enjoy the simplicity of nullchat!!!
+  - _Chat with fellow programmers and friends using terminal and enjoy the simplicity of **nullchat**!!!_